-Reporting Period From 2022/01 To 2022/06

-for the contractors' disinterest to respond to the bids.
-PMU will try to find out the reasons and they will award as many

-contracts as possible before July 31, 2022.

-Component 2 Technical Assistance (USD 7.36 million) PMC: Contract Expired ESMEA: consultants are working TRACS: facing procurement delays.
-PMC: The contract of PMC expired in February 2022.
-Going forward, PMU has decided to use a team of experienced resource persons and contract staff (as required) to provide need-based project management support to PMU and PIU in areas such as engineering design, progress monitoring, contract management, safeguards, and quality assurance.
-A post-PMC strategy has been developed and agreed with the Bank.
-ESMEA: Awarded TRACS: PMU is procuring this consultancy using the CQS method.
+T.

+evaluation stage.
+Before

+proceeding with the

+rebidding, AIIB advised PMU

+to investigate the reasons

+for the contractors'

+disinterest to respond to

+the bids.

+Component 2 PMC: Contract Expired - PMC:

+Technical The contract of PMC expired

+Assistance ESMEA: Consultants are in February 2022.
+Going

+(USD 7.36 million) working forward, PMU has decided

+(000 1100 111111011) to use a team of

+TRACS: facing experienced resource

+procurement delays. persons and contract staff

+procurement delays. '

+(as required) to provide need-based project

+' '

+management support to

+PMU and PIU in areas such

+as engineering design,

+progress monitoring,

+contract management,

+safeguards, and quality

+assurance.
+A post-PMC

+strategy has been

+developed and agreed with

+the Bank.
+According to that,

+the PMU has shared the

+updated procurement plan

+where they plan to engage a

+number of individual

+consultants.
+The

+development of the Terms

+of References (ToRs) of

+these individual consultants

+is currently underway which

+will be shared with AIIB by

+September 30, 2022, and

+the EOI is expected to be

+floated by October 7, 2022,

+with an aim to make these

+consultants onboard from

+the beginning of November

+2022.

+ESMEA: Awarded

+TRACS: Evaluation is

+completed.
+Draft evaluation

+report has been unofficially

+shared with the AIIB.
+The

+final evaluation report is

+expected to be shared by

+September 30, 2022.
+The

+contract is expected to be

+signed by October 2022.

 Financial Expert: Awarded

+PUBLIC
-External and Internal Auditor: Awarded

-Contingencies N/A N/A N/A
+External and Internal Auditor: Awarded Contingencies N/A N/A N/A